zNaLa/docs/docs/FAQ-doc2.md

 ### What is Rythm's Discord Server used for?
 Rythm's Discord Server is a place built for everything related to Rythm!
-1. Get help and support form our lovely Support Members!
+1. Get help and support from our lovely Support Members!
 2. You will be informed about Rythm's new features and updates.
 2. Stay Up-to-Date with news and announcements.
 3. Hang out with our amazing growing community members and staff!